yangshuo11/Hybrid-ASP-Planning/README.md

 # Hybrid-ASP-Planning

 This repository presents the Hybrid-ASP planning approach that facilitates task planning with missing task-relevant information.
+It integrates a deterministic task planner POPF for generating an initially valid task plan for task achievement and a logic-based Answer Set Planner to make observation plans.

+# Requirements
+Ubuntu 16.04 + ROS Kinetic

 # Installation